artmasa/artmasa.github.io/_posts/2024-03-03-functions-policy-based-auth-for-functions-v4-in-proc-and-isolated.md

   }
 }
 ```
-Notice how the second function, `get-all-records`, is using ASP.NET Core's `AuthorizationAttribute`.
+Notice how the second function, `get-all-records`, is using ASP.NET Core's `AuthorizeAttribute`.
 Now that we don't rely on invocation filters, we can use either `FunctionAuthorizeAttribute` or `AuthorizeAttribute`.
 The former attribute, which was introduced for this framework, has been kept to make it easy to migrate applications running on the In-Proc to the Isolated mode.
 Notably, `FunctionAuthorizeAttribute` in the Isolated module is simply an inheriting class of `AuthorizeAttribute`.

 Additionally, is nice that for the Isolated model, the default authentication level is `Anonymous`; making it really simple to just declare the trigger attribute along with the authorization one.